Linuxfabrik/monitoring-plugins/check-plugins/conntrack/README.md

                         in percent.
 Supports Nagios ranges.
 Default: 80 --warning-drops WARN_DROPS
-                        WARN threshold for the per-second rate of each counter that means a connection was given up on: evicted entries, failed inserts and dropped packets.
+                        WARN threshold for the per-second rate of each counter that means a packet was dropped although the table was not full: refused inserts and dropped packets.
 Every counter is compared on its own.
+These occur on a healthy host as well, because two packets of the same new TCP connection arriving on different CPUs always cost one of them, so this tolerates a trickle instead of alerting on the first event.
+Supports Nagios ranges.
+Default: 1 (warns above one dropped packet per second)
+  --warning-evictions WARN_EVICTIONS
+                        WARN threshold for the per-second rate of entries the kernel threw out of a full table to make room for a new connection.
+This is the counter that catches a burst the table usage between two runs never sees, and a healthy host does not produce it at all.
 Supports Nagios ranges.
 Default: 0 (warns on any such event)

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/conntrack/